shubhomoydas/ad_examples/README.md

     python -m glad.glad_batch --log_file=temp/glad/glad_batch.log --debug --dataset=toy2 --n_epochs=200 --budget=30 --loda_debug --plot --explain

 There are four members (LODA projections) and for each member, the relevant regions are shown in red.
-The last projection (lower right, having index 3) did not rank as the top-most relevant for any instance; hence, it does not have any region marked in red.
+The last member (member 3) did not rank as the top-most relevant for any instance; hence, it does not have any region marked in red.
+It is important to note that the **relevance of a detector is different from the anomaly score(s) it assigns**.
+A detector which is *relevant* in a particular subspace predicts the labels of instances in that subspace correctly irrespective of whether those instances are anomalies or nominals.
+For example, ensemble members 0 and 1 are relevant (in the figure below) in subspaces which have mostly nominal instances, i.e., they correctly predicted that instances in those subspaces are *nominal*.
+Members, which incorrectly predicted that instances in these subspaces were anomalies, lost relevance there.

 In order to dig deeper into the explanation for a test instance, we may take the following approach:
   1. Use AFSS to identify the most relevant ensemble member for the test instance.